-Just like the popular GTA series also published by Rockstar Games players have access to a massive game world which they can roam freely.
-Players can either focus on the main storyline or take to the roads (either by horse or train) to explore the random events throughout the game world.
-These random events include ambushes, people in need of assistance, animal attacks, ride-by shootings and much more.
-On top of random events there are a number of activities that players can complete for money to spend on new horses, healing items and weapons.
+Just like the popular GTA series also published by Rockstar Games players have access to a massive western game world which they can roam freely.
+Players can either focus on the main storyline or take to the roads less travelled to explore the random dynamic events and structured content throughout the game world.
+These random dynamics events include ambushes, people in need of assistance, animal attacks, ride-by shootings and much more which all contribute to that sense of a realistic living game world.
+In between these random events players will also find that there are a number of activities that players can complete for money to spend on new horses, healing items and weapons to help your main quest progression.

-Red Dead Redemption integrates a morality system (honour) that impacts how NPCs react to your presence with low levels of honour resulting in entire towns closing their doors on you.
-On the other end of the scale players can get discounts and earn more money for jobs that they complete if they are considered to be honourable.
-The game also uses a wanted system that was adapted from the Grand Theft Auto series.
+It’s not always about shooting and asking questions later in Red Dead Redemption though with two systems that will make you think twice before you act.
+The first is the underlying morality system known as honour that impacts how NPCs react to your presence and comes primarily from the morality of game actions in activities and quests.
+With low levels of honour resulting in entire towns closing their doors on you while on the other end of the scale players can get discounts and earn additional money for jobs that they complete if they are considered to be honourable.

-- One of the best free roam games ever made.
+- One of the best free roam games ever made with a realistic western adventure over a fictionalised United States and Mexico.

-- Honour and wanted systems make the game feel realistic.
+- Honour and wanted systems make the game feel realistic with consequences for your actions.

-- Huge amount of activities and side quests to experience.
+- Huge amount of activities and side quests to experience that are fixed and dynamically scattered across the western world.